 This module provides a fully-automated workflow for the creation of damage proxy maps based on the method of coherent change detection (CCD) with Sentinel-1 SLC data, as described by Tay *et al.* (2020).

-The output data files consist of the Damage Proxy Map as GeoTiff (dmp_…tif) and KMZ (dmp_…kmz) file, as well as the raw CCD values in GeoTiff (CCD_…tif) and GeoJSON (CCD_…geojson) format.
+The output data files consist of the damage proxy map as GeoTiff (dmp_…tif) and KMZ (dmp_…kmz) files, as well as the raw CCD values in GeoTiff (CCD_…tif) and GeoJSON (CCD_…geojson) formats.

 The files are found within a newly created folder.
 The folder name is based on the name of your AOI and the event date.

 m16 instance (16 CPU and 64 GB RAM)

 The two steps of the process are explained in the following section.

 Select an AOI#